 (Or until you run out of sticky dots — whichever comes first!)

 Before your team makes a decision, one of the most important steps is to attempt to forecast the outcome of those decisions.

 Phew!
-If you’re not much of a horticulturalist, don’t worry — decision trees are much easier to understand on paper, and can be a powerful tool when it comes to helping your team make logical, fact-based decisions together.
+If you’re not much of a horticulturist, don’t worry — decision trees are much easier to understand on paper and can be a powerful tool when it comes to helping your team make logical, fact-based decisions together.

-Of course, we couldn’t let discussion of prioritization go by without mention of our very group decision making tool: Priority Poker.
+Of course, we couldn’t let the discussion of prioritization go by without mention of our very group decision-making tool: Priority Poker.
 Especially since we recently launched V2 of the Priority Poker tool.

 So how does it work, and how can it help?
 It’s easy.
 You simply click on the Priority Poker feature, to lay the table.

 Once all the options are out there to be voted on, team members anonymously score each idea or solution in the list or backlog.

 You can ask players to vote via key metrics, such as value, cost, risk, etc. to get a holistic picture of which ideas deserve to be followed through, and which the group has decided to leave behind.